-First of all, the entire QuidMarket staff want to take this opportunity to thank YOU, our customers, for your support and patience during the COVID pandemic.
+First of all, the entire QuidMarket short term loans experts want to take this opportunity to thank YOU, our customers, for your support and patience during the COVID pandemic.

 This year has been a strange time for most of us.
 As is the case with many businesses throughout the world, the COVID pandemic has changed the way we work.